Architecture and Design¶

 member_object : member "{" [fieldinits] "}"

-will be a primary
+The member_object will be a primary which can be an ident.

-It MUST refer to the Annotation (not the value) because it has fieldinits
+It MUST refer to the Annotation (not the value) because it has fieldinits.

 All other choices are (generally) values.

-They can be annotations, which means bool.type()
+They can be annotations, which means bool.type() works the same as type(bool).

-production, which defines the ident
+Here’s primary production, which defines the ident in the member production.

 primary : dot_ident_arg | dot_ident | ident_arg | ident